mscaudill/neuroGit/README.md

 **EPHYS:**

 Ephys is an electrophysiology analysis package for cell-attached and whole-cell recordings from single cells.
-It supports both matlab DAQ and axoclamp ABF file types.
+It supports both Matlab DAQ and Axoclamp ABF file types.
 The software walks the user through the following processing stages:
 - Data Selection
+- Data Visualization
-- IIR filtering
+- IIR Filtering
+__
  - Butterworth
  - Chebyshev
  - Elliptic